 “Colorectal Cancer is the cancer of the colon and rectum”.

 In this type of cancer, the cells of the colon and rectum grow out of proportion with no control, and no stopping forming masses called “TUMORS”.
-When this happens, these tumors affect both the function of the digestive systems and can also move to affect those of other systems.
+When this happens, these tumors affect both the function of the digestive system and can also move to affect those of other systems.
 This is what we call ” Metastasis”.

 Symptoms of Colorectal Cancer